 Children are also encouraged to use scientific language to talk about what they have found out and communicate their ideas to a range of audiences in a variety of ways.
 We provide first-hand practical experiences, but we also use appropriate secondary sources, such as books, photographs and videos.

-To help the children develop their skills of working scientifically as they learn about different topics, we use Science Bug materials and we track the children’s progress by using School Pupil Tracker.
+To help the children develop their skills of working scientifically as they learn about different topics, we use Science Bug materials and we track the children’s progress by using Balance.

 Whole School Science Curriculum Overview (requires Adobe Acrobat PDF Reader):